builtbybianca/ai-resume-screener/README.md

 # AI Resume Screener

 A Python tool that screens and scores resumes against a job description using the Claude API.
 Designed, built, and piloted in a live HR environment at a global cybersecurity software company.

 ## What It Does

-1. Takes a job description + a folder of resumes (PDF or text)
+1. Takes a job description plus a folder of resumes (PDF or text)
 2. Sends each resume to Claude with a structured scoring rubric
 3. Returns a ranked scorecard: overall score, per-criterion breakdown, and a plain-language rationale for every score